-A one page outline is required on February 22nd 11:30am that provides the following information: group members, the topic, the cohort examined, and the region being considered.
+A one page outline is required on February 26th 11:59pm that provides the following information: group members, the topic, the cohort examined, and the region being considered.

-Your written research project is due the last day of this course at 11:59pm.
+Your written research project is due the Friday following last class of this course at 11:59pm.